amarantha-k/cbas/_drafts/primer-beer.md

 in the associated beer set.
 The query result will contain one such record per brewery id.

-Here is the expected result for this query over the sample data:
+Below is the expected result for this query over the sample data:

     [ {
         "num_beers": 57,